Bering/TetriNET-RL/README.md

 Never!
 Now go away and stop pestering me :-P

 ### What's the RL in the name?
-It stands for RingLogic, the name of my (fake) company
+It stands for RingLogic, the name of my (fake) company.
+Or for ReLoaded :-)